 - Choose and apply quantitative and qualitative metrics.

-- Implement various tools to create mockups and wireframes and mockups, gather feedback, and deliver results.
+- Implement various tools to create mockups and wireframes, gather feedback, and deliver results.

 - Maintain customer and stakeholder communication.

 - Collaborate with other teams to ensure unified product development.